R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/get_next_line/README.md

 ##### A.2.c `static ssize_t add_block(int fd, t_blocks *plist)`

+Fills in a new block of data from the file into the list, linking with its predecessor.
+Moves the pointer `plist` to the new block.
+Returns the number of characters read from the file, possibly less than `BUFFER_SIZE`.

 ##### A.2.d `static bool asm_line(t_blocks *plst_copy, t_blocks *plst_del, char **line)`

 ##### A.2.e `static void clear_blocks(t_blocks *plist, bool skip_first)`

+Frees the memory allocated by the blocks occupied with the line just read, starting at `*plist`.
+The first batch encountered—which is the newest of the lot—is possibly spared if it contains data from the following line to be read.
+There is a bit of trickiness to figure the actual address of the batch from the address of the current block and its `index` number.

 #### A.3 get_next_line_utils.c